 Anxiety: chronic anxiety; phobias; and panic attacks.

-Chronic anxiety occurs when the person is not aware of any reason for feeling anxious but is unable to stop worrying about the future.
-Because there is no real reason for it, people start worrying about why they feel anxious, which causes even more anxiety and so the problem gets worse.
-People with unfounded anxiety manage to keep the process under control most of the time but the problem just keeps on.
-The effort of keeping anxious thoughts under control all the time is itself stress causing so the problem feeds on itself.
+occurs when you not aware of any reason for feeling anxious but are unable to stop worrying about the future.
+Because there is no real reason for it, people start worrying about why they feel anxious.
+This causes even more anxiety, and so the problem gets worse.
+People with unfounded anxiety manage to keep the process under control most of the time.
+But anxiety never lets up.
+The effort of keeping your anxious thoughts under control all the time is itself stress causing.
+So the problem feeds on itself.

 To manage anxiety effectively it is necessary to break the cycle.
-The first step is to help you understand how the anxiety process works and to give you the tools to manage the things that are causing the stress.
+The first step is to help you understand how the anxiety process works.
+This will give you the tools to manage the things that are causing the stress.

 Learning self hypnosis will take you into a state of deep relaxation.
 This will temporarily turn off the overactive "fight, flight or freeze" response.
 This will reduce the level of stress hormones in your body.
 Many anxious people don't know how to relax or what relaxation actually feel likes.
 You can learn to apply Relaxation techniques instantly and automatically whenever a stressful situation emerges.
 Just giving your mind a break from constant stress can be very beneficial.